Marketing Summarized

 • Markets can only expand a few ways:

-• Market penetration – move into a brand new market
+• Market penetration – move into a brand-new market

 • Market development – improve reputation with a current market

-• Diversification – make completely new products
+• Diversification – make entirely new products

 • Targeted advertising can appeal to specific or seasonal desires.